AddieDie/dotfiles/README.md

 ## Overview

-This repository contains Addie's personal Neovim configuration and any related dotfiles kept at the repo root.
+This repository contains Neovim configuration and any related dotfiles kept at the repo root.
 The primary entrypoint is `init.lua` which configures Neovim using Lua.

 Use this repository as a starting point for a lightweight, Lua-based Neovim setup.
 It's intentionally small and easy to adapt.